ai-cfia/fertiscan-backend/docs/README.md

 ### FertiScan Pipeline

-- **Description**: The core analysis pipeline for FertiScan
+- **Description**: The core analysis pipeline for FertiScan.
 - **Repository**: <https://github.com/ai-cfia/fertiscan-pipeline/>

 ### Database

-- **Description**: The database where the information on fertiliser and labels is stored.
+- **Description**: The database where the information on fertiliser and labels. is stored.
 - **Repository**: <https://github.com/ai-cfia/ailab-datastore/>